Anthony Browne: My Life in Picture Books

 Which projects are you most proud of from your Laureateship?

 I'm very pleased with a couple of the Laureate books.
-Playing the Shape Game involved lots of celebrities and children and I thought that worked very very well, to encourage not just children, but adults as well to realise that they are visually creative which can be discovered through playing that game.
+Play the Shape Game involved lots of celebrities and children and I thought that worked very very well, to encourage not just children, but adults as well to realise that they are visually creative which can be discovered through playing that game.
 So I think the promotion of the Shape Game is something I'm really pleased about.

 The other book was Bear's Magic Pencil which was the result of a competition with the Sun newspaper.
 I was quite hesitant to get involved in the first place as I didn't think it would make a good book but when I saw the children's drawings superimposed on my backgrounds and the little bear character, I was just really knocked out.
 The children's drawings really enliven the whole book, I think if I'd decided to do another bear book it would have been fairly predictable and dull.
 The book has also sold really well here and in Asia which is just fantastic for the children involved to see their work published all over the world.